couger01/lcamafwa/README.md

 ## Setup

-1. python virtualenv --python=python3 <virtualenv>
+1. python virtualenv --python=python3 path/to/name_of_virtualenv
-2. Source virtualenv
+2. Source path/to/name_of_virtualenv/bin/activate
 1. pip install -r requirements.txt
 2. python lc_apc_mongo_web_app.py

 Some configurations may need to be corrected and those configurations can made in lc_apc_mongo_web_app.py.

+## Limitations